We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Lemon essential oil can be diluted and applied topically to your skin, as well as diffused into the air and inhaled.
 Some people swear by lemon essential oil as an ingredient that fights exhaustion, helps with depression, clears your skin, kills harmful viruses and bacteria, and reduces inflammation.

 In recent years, the medical literature has started to catch up with the claims made by people who have used lemon essential oil for years.
 Read on to learn more about the benefits of lemon essential oil, possible side effects of using it, and more.

-You may have noticed that when you use lemon-scented products for cleaning your home, you feel more relaxed and in a better mood afterward.
+You may have noticed that when you use lemon-scented products for cleaning your home, you feel more relaxed or uplifted and in a better mood afterward.